Tasks#

 machine_group.terminate()

-Each Task is identified by a unique alphanumeric identifier.
-While you can instantiate multiple Task objects pointing to the same task using this identifier, this does not duplicate the task on the API.
-These objects refer to the same underlying task.
 This mechanism is useful when you want to recreate a Task object to retrieve information about tasks you created in previous sessions:

 >>> import inductiva